 - 6.1.
 The personnel responsible for compliance with this statement and the anti-slavery policy, and for updating and improving our procedures in forthcoming years, shall consist of involvement from the following departments:

 - Legal

-- People team (human resources)
+- Human resources

 - Procurement, and

 - Management services.